 Network Function/NF Service Context Transfer Procedures allow transfer of Service Context of a NF/NF Service from a Source NF/NF Service Instance to the Target NF/NF Service Instance, e.g. before the Source NF/NF Service can gracefully close its NF/NF Service.
 If SMF sets are deployed this applies from an SMF instance within an SMF set to an SMF instance of another SMF set.

 A request (push procedure, see 4.26.2) or response (pull procedure, see 4.26.3) from a Source NF/NF Service Instance to a Target NF/NF Service Instance contains either

-- the context being transferred, e.g. SM context (
+- the context being transferred, e.g. SM context (direct mode) or

-- optionally, an endpoint from which Target NF/NF Service Instance can retrieve the context, e.g. an URL pointing to the context (
+- optionally, an endpoint from which Target NF/NF Service Instance can retrieve the context, e.g. an URL pointing to the context (indirect mode).

+It assumes that access to a given context endpoint can be restricted to single Target NF/NF Service Instance.

+Whether in Source NF the endpoint sending the request to Target NF/NF Service and the context endpoint are co-located is implementation-dependent.

+Editor’s Note: Whether existing security mechanisms (e.g. authorization) can be reused is in SA3’s scope.